Ofahmy143/pregnancy-questionnaire/README.md

 ## Demo

-You can see a live demo by opening the `index.html` file in this repository.
+You can see a live demo [here](https://ofahmy143.github.io/pregnancy-questionnaire/)

 ## Quick Start